 Position: Director of Green Plant Consultancies Pty Ltd

-- Academy of Sciences National Committee for Antarctic Research (2004-2010)
+- Member-Australian Academy of Sciences National Committee on Antarctic Research (2004-2010)

-- Member of the Australian International Polar Year (IPY) Committee (2007-2009)
+- Member of Australian International Polar Year (IPY) committee (2007-08)

 - Editorial Board Member Journal of Atmosphere & Ocean System (2004- 2006)

 - Editorial Board Member Journal Marine Science and Engineering (2014- )

 - 2015-2017 ARC Discovery Grant: "The Great Barrier Reef as a significant source of climatically relevant aerosol particles"-$300,000.
 Co-Chief Investigator of an 11 researcher application from Queensland University of Technology, including researchers from CSIRO, Southern Cross University, University of Melbourne, University of Eastern Finland, Swiss Federal Institute of Technology, Lausanne, National Institute of Water and Atmospheric Research, New Zealand, University of Helsinki, Finland.
 [Responsibilities: Biological and Chemical Oceanography- Measurements of dimethylsulphide in seawater and atmosphere of the GBR].

 - $4 million dollars over last 10 years mostly from Australian Antarctic Advisory Committee (1991-2007)